jharini/booknotes/system-design/system-design-interview/chapter23/README.md

 ![high-level-design](images/high-level-design.png)
  * Users book a hotel room on their phone or computer
  * Admin perform administrative functions such as refunding/cancelling a payment, etc
- * CDN caches static resources such as JS bundles, images, videos, etc
+ * CDN (content delivery network) caches static resources such as JS bundles, images, videos, etc for better load time
- * Public API Gateway - fully-managed service which supports rate limiting, authentication, etc.
+ * Public API Gateway - fully-managed service which supports rate limiting, authentication, etc. API gateway is configured to direct requests to specific services based on the endpoints.
  * Internal APIs - only visible to authorized personnel.
 Usually protected by a VPN.
  * Hotel service - provides detailed information about hotels and rooms.
 Hotel and room data is static, so it can be cached aggressively.
  * Rate service - provides room rates for different future dates.
 An interesting note about this domain is that prices depend on how full a hotel is at a given day.